facts about medici family

 Lorenzo de’ Medici, known as “Lorenzo the Magnificent,” was the family’s most loved member.

-He supported artists and writers, improved the city, and was respected for his political and cultural work.
+He supported artists and writers, improved the city, and was respected for his contributions to politics and culture.

 Many people in Florence admired him for his wisdom and vision.